 Below is an example where an explicitly defined value, "clearance", being excluded from a selection of products:

-You can also match recommendations to a user's categories of interest, as in this example:
+You can also match personalized recommendations to a user's categories of interest, as in this example:

 See your most recommended products